| | |

 interact with native English speakers, pragmatic competence is just as

+important as linguistic competence.
 7. Choose your favorite teaching technique, and describe

+how you will use it.
 My favorite teaching technique is one that I invented.

 It's called "competitive cooperative learning method."
 It works